 After a public chiding from Color of Change and Rainbow Push Coalition, Twitter recently released statistics on its diversity.
 The results are unsurprising: Like its peer companies, Facebook and Google, the social media giant is a giant failure when it comes to diversity.

 According to the numbers released last month, 90 percent of employees who work in tech roles are male; 92 percent of tech employees are white or Asian; and 96 percent of leadership roles are held by white or Asian people.
 In addition, 90 percent of employees in tech are men, and 79 percent of the leadership roles are held by men.
-Blacks and Hispanics comprise a measly 1 and 3 percent of Twitter’s United States tech workforce, respectively.
+Black people and Hispanics comprise a measly 1 and 3 percent of Twitter’s United States tech workforce, respectively.

 To put it bluntly, Twitter is run primarily by white guys who are presumably straight.
 And because, for the most part, straight white guys don’t endure the same level of online harassment that women do, they simply cannot understand what it’s like to be on the receiving end of relentless abuse.
 After all, to paraphrase Louis C.K., you can’t even hurt a white man’s feelings.